 We Are What We Are (2010) was a film from Mexican director Jorge Michel Grau that received quite reasonable international word of mouth.
 It concerned the activities of a family of cannibals as the mantle of responsibility is passed to the eldest son following the father’s death and follows their stumbling attempts to hunt.
 What made the original such an unusual film was Grau’s refusal to give an explanation as to what was going on, leaving only cryptic hints and suggestions.
 While We Are What We Are enjoyed modest success, it is not exactly a film that cries out for an English-language remake.
 Nevertheless, that is what it gets here.

 The remake comes from Jim Mickle who is shaping up as a promising name.
-Mickle had first appeared with Mulberry Street (2006) concerning a deadly infection, which received some good festival buzz, and then made the even better post-holocaust vampire film Stake Land (2010) under the aegis of Breaking Glass Pictures.
+Mickle had first appeared with Mulberry Street (2006) about an outbreak of human-rat mutations, which received some good festival buzz, and then made the even better post-holocaust vampire film Stake Land (2010) under the aegis of Breaking Glass Pictures.
 Subsequent to We Are What We Are, Mickle went onto make the adaptation of the Joe R. Lansdale thriller Cold in July (2014), the time travel film In the Shadow of the Moon (2019) and to create the tv series Sweet Tooth (2021- ) about post-apocalyptic animal hybrids.

 While the remake retains a general faithfulness to the basics of the original, there are a number of noticeable changes made.
 For one, Mickle has swapped the sexes of the principals – in the opening scenes, it is the mother rather than the father of the family that dies; while it becomes the eldest daughter rather than the son who must accept the mantle of responsibility in killing to provide.